knpuniversity/blog/what-the-rest.rst

 Said more simply, if I'm presented with a link to this user, how should our client know what to do with it?

-FoxyCart's solution - which I quite like, in part because there seems like no other solution - is to include this information in the "originating" docs.
+FoxyCart's solution is to include this information in the "originating" docs.
 In the 2 scenarios above, I'm POST'ing and GET'ing to ``/users`` and we already have its rel (``http://api.example.com/users``) and so also its docs.
 In those docs, the documentation from ``http://api.example.com/user`` (the "rel" for